kanchan1427/daily-blogs/README.md

 **Date : 24-Feb-2022**

-## Understanding the structure of erpnext
+## Understanding the structure of ErpGuru
- Today I have learnt what is erpnext, architecture of erpnext, what is the role of frappe in erpnext, how erpnext is different from traditional softwares, what is doctype and field types.
+ Today I have learnt what is ErpGuru, architecture of ErpGuru, what is the role of frappe in ErpGuru, how ErpGuru is different from traditional softwares, what is doctype and field types.
 It is very interesting as i am having fun while doing this.

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 25-Feb-2022**
-## Understanding the structure of erpnext
+## Understanding the structure of ErpGuru

- Today i have learnt how we can add and delete instructor, students, courses from backend. and i am trying to understand the structure of erpnext.
-It is very simple as all the doctypes in erpnext have a table with same name in the database and we can delete, insert and update enteries of all the doctypes by using basic mysql queries.
+ Today i have learnt how we can add and delete instructor, students, courses from backend. and i am trying to understand the structure of
+ErpGuru.
+It is very simple as all the doctypes in ErpGuru have a table with same name in the database and we can delete, insert and update enteries of all the doctypes by using basic mysql queries.
 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 26-Feb-2022**
-## Understanding the structure of erpnext
+## Understanding the structure of ErpGuru

- Today i am working on erpnext structure.
-I am trying to understand how views, modals and controllers are generated in erpnext and how to customize them.
+ Today i am working on ErpGuru structure.
+I am trying to understand how views, modals and controllers are generated in ErpGuru and how to customize them.
 I am reading the official documentation and watching youtube videos to understand this.
-It is very difficult to understand the complete structure of erpnext as it is very big platform :(  but i am doing my best to understand it.
+It is very difficult to understand the complete structure of ErpGuru as it is very big platform :(  but i am doing my best to understand it.

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 28-Feb-2022**
 ## Basic setup of erpext on server
-Today Sir has assigned me a task to do basic setup of erpnext on server.
+Today Sir has assigned me a task to do basic setup of ErpGuru on server.
 Sir gave me admin access so that i can do it on server and told me to check how one can apply for a particular program.
  For this First i created programs some with frontend and some by using import tool, Then i created courses with import tool, and successfully imported some students and instructors in the erp and assigned them programs and courses.
-And i am trying to understand what is cost center in erpnext.
+And i am trying to understand what is cost center in ErpGuru.
 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 01-March-2022**
-## Installation of chat app on erpnext version 13
+## Installation of chat app on ErpGuru version 13
- I and vishal installed the chat app on erpnext version 13 and it is working fine.
-It wasn't avialable with the official erpnext v13.
+ I and vishal installed the chat app on ErpGuru version 13 and it is working fine.
+It wasn't avialable with the official ErpGuru v13.
  We did:-
 $ bench get-app chat
 $ bench --site your-site install-app chat